huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

 # iMessage-Client-Mojave
-You may want to [disable rootless mode](https://www.macworld.co.uk/how-to/mac/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/)

-So...
-Apple took off AppleScript handling, and now you can't receive iMessages through your terminal?

-Not to worry.

-This iMessage client is a solution to your problem.
+[disable rootless mode](https://www.macworld.co.uk/how-to/mac/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/)if you want this to work.

+Control your computer through sending it imessages!

 # Installation